marcelodarroyo/td2svg/README.md

 ## Features

 Each box (rectangle) can have an identifier or class, so you can add styles to them.
-You can write your own styles belos of diagram as the next example:
+You can write your own styles belos of diagram as the next example (sorry, it is in spanish):

 ```
 +-----------------------------------------+ \